ljosberinn/next-karma-docs/README.md

     });
     ```

+- Testing API Routes

+- Best Practices

+  # TypeScript

+  - only type non-primitive types to let inferrence work
+  - use the included `WithChildren` interface to explicitly type `children` over the use of `React.FC`
+  - name component props not just `Props`, but export them and name them like the component, e.g. `Button` has `ButtonProps`

+  # API Routes

+  - when using `Sentry` and `next-connect`, always use `sentryMiddleware` as first middleware

-    # Best practices
+  # Testing

   - always use `describe('<ComponentName />, () => {})` for components
   - avoid naming tests with conjunctives:
     - do: `changes theme on click`
     - don't: `should change theme on click`
   - with required props, always import the type/interface of the components props and use it for your default props definition
   - always use the custom render function unless no render context needed
   - always use the accessibility `testA11Y` function
     - always name the a11y test `passes a11y test` | `...given default props` | `...when opened`
   - always use the html validation `validateHtml` function
     - always name the html test `contains valid html` | `...given default props` | `...when opened`

-- Testing API Routes

-- Best Practices
-  - TypeScript: `WithChildren`, only type non-primitive types